Independent Arborist Reports, Guidance & Documentation Support for California HOAs

 ArborSolutions does not determine whether a fine is legal.
 We provide independent, photo-supported tree and landscape documentation that may help HOA boards, property managers, and counsel evaluate visible conditions before board action.

 AB 130 changed the HOA enforcement conversation in California.
 When tree, landscape, irrigation, or vegetation conditions may involve health, safety, common-area impact, or another owner’s property, boards and property managers often need more than verbal opinions or informal comments.
-ArborSolutions provides independent arborist reports, guidance, and documentation support for HOAs across Santa Barbara, San Luis Obispo, and Ventura Counties.
+ArborSolutions provides independent arborist reports, guidance, and documentation support for HOAs across Santa Barbara County and San Luis Obispo County.

 From Complaint to Board-Ready Documentation